The trusted source for

 Winona Health offers ethical support to members

-Medical ethics is not the typical topic of free community health discussions, but the staff at Winona (MN) Health's Home Care and Hospice, as well as Senior Services, have found a welcoming audience for the talk.
+Medical ethics is not the typical topic of free community health discussions, but the staff at Winona Health's Senior Services, as well as staff at Home Care and Hospice in Winona, MN, have found a welcoming audience for the talk.

-"We had 12 people register for the program, then had a number of other health care providers come to the talk," recalls Mary Miller-Hyland, RN, BBA, NHA, administrator of Senior Services.
-The speakers talked about professional conduct, advocating for patients' rights, and the importance of advance directives.
+"We had 12 people register for the program, then had a number of other healthcare providers come to the talk," says Mary Miller-Hyland , RN, BBA, NHA, administrator of Winona Health's Senior Services in Winona, MN.
+The speakers talked about professional conduct, advocating for patients' rights, and the importance of advanced directives.
 "Other people, who did not attend the program, contacted members of our ethics committee with questions," she adds.
 Information about the ethics committee at Winona Health was distributed with contact information for members of the committee.